-Oakville’s CEP was developed for the community, by the community.
-Oakville's Energy Task Force is an enthusiastic team of community leaders from local businesses, government, utilities, schools and community groups that convened six times over 2019 to shape the vision, goals, targets and actions of the plan.
+Oakville’s Community Energy Strategy was developed for the community, by the community.
+Oakville's Energy Task Force is an enthusiastic team of community leaders from local businesses, government, utilities, schools and community groups that convened six times over 2019 to shape the vision, goals, targets and actions of the plan